Official Western Nevada College Social Media Pages

 Western Nevada College (WNC) recognizes that social media sites, Facebook, Twitter, YouTube, and many others, offer alternative ways to reach and communicate with community members and students.
 The responsible use of social media strengthens the college’s reputation within the community and expands public awareness of WNC’s varied educational options.
 Social media sites allow members of the college community to build stronger professional relationships with students, community members, industry experts, business partners and community organizations.

 The absence of, or lack of explicit reference to, a specific site does not limit the extent of the application of these policies and procedures.
-Where no guidelines seem to exist, employees should contact Information and Marketing Services.
-The social media environment is continually changing; therefore, questions regarding social media or site developer obligations should be directed to Information and Marketing Services.
+Where no guidelines seem to exist, employees should contact the Advancement Team.
+The social media environment is continually changing; therefore, questions regarding social media or site developer obligations should be directed to the Advancement Team.
 Certain issues may be referred to legal counsel, human resources, or other departments depending on the nature of the concern.

 Section 1: Content